Hawker Siddeley Harrier: Origins

 The Harrier's design was derived from the Hawker P.1127.
 Prior to developing the P.1127, Hawker Aircraft had been working on a replacement for the Hawker Hunter, the Hawker P.1121.
-The P.1121 was cancelled after the release of the British Government's 1957 Defence White Paper, which advocated a policy shift away from manned aircraft and towards missiles.
+The P.1121 was cancelled after the release of the British Government's 1957 Defence White Paper, which advocated a policy shift away from crewed aircraft and towards missiles.
 This policy resulted in the termination of the majority of aircraft development projects then underway for the British military.
 Hawker sought to quickly move on to a new project and became interested in Vertical Take Off/Landing (VTOL) aircraft, which did not need runways.
 (Note: The development of a V/STOL jet was not Hawker's primary objective as it had put in a joint bid with Avro to meet the GOR.339 Requirement (which resulted in the BAC TSR-2 development programme), but had been unsuccessful.
 The inability to obtain work on conventional aircraft in a hostile political climate was perhaps the greatest motivation for Hawker to proceed with the development of the Harrier.)
 According to Air Chief Marshal Sir Patrick Hine this interest may have been stimulated by the presence of Air Staff Requirement 345, which sought a V/STOL ground attack fighter for the Royal Air Force.

 Design work on the P.1127 was formally started in 1957 by Sir Sydney Camm, Ralph Hooper of Hawker Aircraft, and Stanley Hooker of the Bristol Engine Company.
 The close cooperation between Hawker, the airframe company, and Bristol, the engine company, was viewed by project engineer Gordon Lewis as one of the key factors that allowed the development of the Harrier to continue in spite of technical obstacles and political setbacks.
 Rather than using rotors or a direct jet thrust, the P.1127 had an innovative vectored thrust turbofan engine, the Pegasus.
 The Pegasus I was rated at 9000 lb(f) of thrust and first ran in September 1959.
 A contract for two development prototypes was signed in June 1960 and the first flight followed in October 1960.
 Of the six prototypes built, three crashed, including one during an air display at the 1963 Paris Air Show.